The Not-So-Quiet Bob Weinstein: Did Harvey Weinstein's Brother Want Him Out of the Hollywood Empire They Built Together?

 Sylvain Gaboury/FilmMagic

-In 2007, the Weinsteins were still in the weeds two years after leaving Disney (which had bought Miramax in 1993, a year before Pulp Fiction entrenched both their company and Quentin Tarantino on the map).
-Bob told The New York Times that the Weinstein Company's bottom line "could be better," but they were purposefully trying to move past being only a production and distribution powerhouse, and instead were looking to diversify as a multimedia company.
+In 2007, the Weinsteins were still in the weeds after breaking away from Disney, which had bought Miramax in 1993, a year before Pulp Fiction put both their company and Quentin Tarantino on the map.
+Bob told The New York Times that the bottom line "could be better," but they were purposefully trying to move past being "just" a production and distribution powerhouse, and instead were looking to diversify as a multimedia company.

 A 2011 profile of Harvey Weinstein in Vanity Fair detailed just how much of a failure that approach turned out to be.
 Goldman Sachs had raised more than $1 billion for them to get The Weinstein Company off the ground in 2005, but Harvey was burned out on making movies at the time.
 Of the roughly 70 films they acquired and distributed between 2006 and 2009, barely 25 percent cracked $1 million at the box office.
 By the summer of 2008, they only had $50 million left of the $500 million in credit they started with, with yearly interest payments of $40 million to boot.